Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 \subsubsection{Addendum: The Casals--Gralla--Zimmerman work on extremal Kerr}

-One of the major open problems in black hole dynamics is to derive the precise late-time asymptotic behavior of general smooth solutions to the wave equation on extremal Kerr (EK) backgrounds.
-According to \cite{hj2012,aretakis3, aretakis4}, axisymmetric fields on EK exhibit exactly the same horizon instability as discussed in Section \ref{sec:TheHorizonInstabilityOfExtremalBlackHoles}.
-For non-axisymmetric scalar fields on EK, however, the horizon instability is significantly amplified.
-Andersson and Glampedakis \cite{mhighinsta}, following earlier work of Detweiler \cite{detweiler80}, argued that the dominant temporal frequencies $\omega$ for scalar fields $\psi_m$ with \textit{fixed azimuthal frequencies} $m$ occur for $\omega\sim \frac{1}{2M}m$, instead of $\omega\sim 0$ in other settings.
-Specifically, \cite{mhighinsta} suggested that away from horizon on $r=r_0>M$ the following sharp rate holds:

-Important subsequent studies of the distribution of quasinormal modes on EK were presented in \cite{zeni13, berti2017} and their findings are consistent with \eqref{glamperate}.

-Casals, Gralla and Zimmerman \cite{zimmerman1} were the first to derive the late-time asymptotics along the event horizon for $\psi_m$.
-Their semi-analytic work, which is based on the mode decomposition method of Leaver \cite{leaver}, yielded the following asymptotic behavior along the horizon
+Casals, Gralla and Zimmerman \cite{zimmerman1} were the first to derive the late-time asymptotics along the event horizon for $\psi_m$ on extremal Kerr, where $\psi_m$ denotes that projection on the $m$'th the azimuthal frequency.
+Their semi-analytic work, which is based on the mode decomposition method of Leaver \cite{leaver}, yielded that $ |\psi_{m}|_{\h}$ {decays like} $ \frac{1}{\sqrt{\tau}}$ and that $\partial_r\psi_{m}|_{\h}$ {behaves like} $\sqrt{\tau}$.
+Further extensions have been provided in \cite{harveyeffective, zimmerman3, zimmerman2, zimmerman4, zimmerman5, khanna17}.

-Reference \cite{zimmerman1} considered initial data which are compactly supported and \textit{supported away from the event horizon} (and hence they are not horizon-penetrating).
-Clearly, the rate of \eqref{zimrate} is much slower than the sharp decay rates in all other previously discussed settings.
-Moreover, Casals, Gralla and Zimmerman argued that the instability is further amplified for the first-order transversal to $\h$ derivative

-In other words, the results in \cite{zimmerman1} suggest that for data supported \textit{away} from the horizon the first-order derivative \textbf{grows} along the horizon.
-One would naturally expect that the growth is even more severe in the case where the initial data are horizon-penetrating.
-However, Hadar and Reall \cite{harveyeffective} performed a near-horizon analysis which indicates that \eqref{zimrate} and \eqref{zimrate1} (surprisingly!) hold also for scalar fields with horizon-penetrating data.
-Zimmerman \cite{zimmerman3} obtained the same rates as \eqref{zimrate} and \eqref{zimrate1} for charged perturbations on ERN.
-Further extensions have been provided in \cite{zimmerman2, zimmerman4, zimmerman5}.
-A numerical confirmation of \eqref{zimrate} and \eqref{zimrate1}, as well as stability results for curvature scalars, was presented by Burko and Khanna \cite{khanna17}.
-Further extensions to supersymmetric quantum mechanics were presented in \cite{cardoso-2017}.

-Proving rigorously \eqref{glamperate}, \eqref{zimrate} and \eqref{zimrate1} remains an open problem.
-We also remark that precise late-time asymptotics for $\psi_m$ on EK are not known.
-Moreover, even the basic boundedness statement for general solutions